Designing Context: The Craft Behind Smarter AI Inputs

 }

-• Who Stephen is
+• Who the user is

-• What he's doing now
+• What they’re doing

-It’s feeding it a frame of mind.
+You’re not just feeding it data — you’re giving it a frame of mind.

-How I’m Applying This in AteIQ
+How I’m Using This in AteIQ

 What This Unlocks Next

-But it won’t stay that way for long.
+But it won’t stay niche for long.

-We’re going to see tooling emerge:
+We’re going to see:

 If you’re building today, you’re early.